Sibling Revelry Among Edison Scholars

 “I was sitting on the call with all of these other great students who were so deserving, and I was wondering how Edison was going to choose between us,” said Gustavo.
 “I had no idea we were all recipients of the award.”

 The Valenzuela siblings have attended UCLA, USC, UC San Diego and now Gustavo is also attending UCLA this fall.
-The first-ever brother-sister duo to win the Edison Scholars award, both reflected on what winning the scholarship means to their family.
+The brother-sister duo, both reflected on what winning the scholarship means to their family.

 “I planned on surprising my parents and sisters that I won, but they already knew!” said Gustavo.
 “My parents are so grateful that Edison has not only been able to help our family once, but twice.”